Lost in Overlap: Exploring Logit-based Watermark Collision in LLMs: Experimental Results

 \section{Experimental Results}

-Table \ref{tab:llama2_results} shows the TPR results of detection when utilizing LLaMA-2-13B as the base model of watermarker.
-Table \ref{tab:opt_results} shows the TPR results of detection when utilizing OPT-1.3B as the base model of watermarker.
+Tables \ref{tab:llama2_results} and \ref{tab:llama2_backtranslate_results} show the TPR results of detection when utilizing LLaMA-2-13B as the base model of watermarker.
+Table~\ref{tab:opt_results} shows the TPR results of detection when utilizing OPT-1.3B as the base model of watermarker.
+Table~\ref{tab:qwen_paraphrase_results} shows the TPR results of detection when utilizing OPT-1.3B as the base model of watermarker.